WolfieWeb Advanced Pi Lab

 2. Connect the LED short leg to a ground pin such as physical pin 6.

-3. Boot the Pi, open Terminal, and update packages with sudo apt update.
+3. Boot the Pi and run sudo apt update.

 4. Install Flask and gpiozero with pip3 install flask gpiozero.